-With this new, more accurate terminology, the things we do to protect the ecosystem (like erosion control, wastewater treatment, and mooring buoy installations) are considered proactive measures.
-Things done primarily on adjacent ecosystems to help facilitate recovery within the target ecosystem.
+With this new, more accurate terminology, the things we do to protect the ecosystem (such as erosion control, wastewater treatment, and mooring buoy installations) are considered proactive measures.
+These are things done primarily on adjacent ecosystems to help facilitate recovery within the target ecosystem.

 In some cases, like when there is still available structure and high larval supply, this can be all that is required to return the ecosystem services and function.
 And even in situations where those factors are not present, it is still the prerequisite for most successful reactive projects down the line.